filecoin-project/core-devs/README.md

 # Core Devs Meetings

 ## Purpose
 The core devs meeting is a technical meeting intended to bring together various Filecoin teams who play major roles in determining the direction of the protocol.
-Filecoin implementation and research teams provide updates to their projects, discuss the implementation of various [FIPs](https://github.com/filecoin-project/FIPs), set priorities for network upgrades, and are convened for decisionmaking in the instance of a network -critical security breach or bug.
+Filecoin implementation and research teams provide updates to their projects, discuss the implementation of various [FIPs](https://github.com/filecoin-project/FIPs), set priorities for network upgrades, and are convened for decision-making in the instance of a network-critical security breach or bug.

 Core Devs provide a central pillar of technical expertise to the broader Filecoin community as we work to build a decentralized, efficient, and robust foundation for humanity’s most important information.